-In contrast, the course taken by the G10 countries has produced fluctuations, with the epidemic rebounding in the fourth quarter of 2020 everywhere except Japan, which is moving closer to Zero Covid.
+In contrast, the course taken by the G10 countries has produced fluctuations, with the epidemic rebounding periodically.
 The mitigation strategy is causing them to seesaw, making it difficult to project into the future and thereby penalising societies and economies.
-This is especially problematic for businesses that depend on significant social interaction, which have been closed for months, as representatives of the hotel, restaurant, culture and recreation sectors have stated repeatedly.
+This is especially problematic for businesses that depend on significant social interaction, like hotel, restaurant, culture, transport and recreation sectors.